 The benefits of the BU work for the Tank Museum have been striking.
 In addition to increasing the lifetime of historically important battle tanks up to five-fold, and avoiding costly maintenance interventions, the research also underpinned the successful bid for £2.5m Heritage Lottery funding for the construction of a new Vehicle Conservation Centre with controlled environmental conditions.

 Hollywood intervention helped generate significant public interest in the project.
 The research was applied to reduce structural failure problems in the Tiger 1 tank engine.
 On the back of its improved performance, Tiger 1 was subsequently featured in Brad Pitt’s movie ‘Fury’.
-Video footage of the tank in action has now received nearly three million views on YouTube.

 The BU and Tank Museum collaboration is looking to be extended to the Ashchurch vehicle depot in Gloucestershire where it could be used on a fleet of 150 operational military vehicles.
 It has also led to a significant EU Museums conference being held at BU.

 The CMAP modelling technology has been expanded by the team and has wider application, ranging from heritage to defence, naval and automotive sectors.
 It could assist with monitoring of large structures including bridges and aircraft, precision machines and petrochemical processes.
 The benefits could be felt keenly in the maintenance of aircraft.
 According to US Airforce, currently 27 per cent of an average aircraft’s life cycle cost, both for commercial and military vehicles, is spent on inspection and repair.

 “We have added other layers onto the technology from the museum.
 It is flexible enough to incorporate any aspects, from land to marine applications,” says Professor Khan.